-A proposal template in Word is a great tool to equip your sales team or your estimators with.
+A construction proposal template in Word is a great tool to equip your sales team or your estimators with.
 That is because a proposal is one of the most important documents you send to your clients or potential customers.
-And you want your proposals to be professional, catch your clients’ attention, and offer all the information needed for them to make a decision favorable to you.
+And you want your proposals to be professional, catch your prospective clients’ attention, and offer all the information needed for them to make a decision favorable to you.

 In this article we’ll build the below proposal template in Word step by step.